atomicdata-dev/atomic-server/server/README.md

 This is not yet possible.
 See [#13](https://github.com/joepio/atomic-data-rust/issues/13).

-### Collections are empty / TPF is not working
+### Collections are empty / TPF is not working / search is empty

-You might have a problem with your index.
-Try reindexing using `atomic-server --reindex`.
+You might have a problem with your indexes.
+Try rebuilding the indexes using `atomic-server --rebuild-index`.

 ### I get a `failed to retrieve` error when opening